What Registrants Do & Not Do

 • Protect service users from inappropriate or unsafe expectations

-• CPR’s role is to promote safe, competent, and ethical care practice, not to regulate medical treatment.
+• The Register’s role is to promote safe, competent, and ethical care practice, not to regulate medical treatment.

 If You Are Unsure

-• If you are unsure whether something falls within a CPR registrant’s role:
+• If you are unsure whether something falls within a registrant’s role:

 • Ask the care professional about their training and scope